 President Lyndon Johnson’s favorite dog was a terrier mix named Yuki.
 LBJ’s daughter, Luci, found Yuki at a gas station in Texas on Thanksgiving Day 1966.

 Yuki, which means “snow “in Japanese, and LBJ hit it off right from the start, and Luci officially gave the little dog to her father for his birthday in 1967.
-(President Johnson also had two beagles, Him and Her.)
+(President Johnson at that time also had beagles Edgar and Freckles.)